Table of Contents

 - Quantum machine learning happens when quantum computing meets machine learning.
 This includes quantum ML based on linear algebra (the quantum equivalent of classical ML algorithms), quantum reinforcement learning and quantum deep learning.

 - Social machine learning.
 Humans are quintessential social creatures.
 While we learn a lot through raw perception of our environment, we also learn much from fellow humans, by watching them perform a task, or listening them talk about it.
 In fact, much wisdom and knowledge has been transmitted through generations via stories, fables, cautionary tales, aphorisms and text books, all created by other human beings.
 This allows each generation to grow societal knowledge and learning beyond what was achieved by previous generations.
 But it also allows contemporary people to learn from one another, such that learning in any given field is not done linearly, but in parallel.

-Challenges Facing Machine Learning and AI
+What Challenges Face Machine Learning and AI?

 Here are the main roadblocks that are holding ML and AI back from widespread adoption: